Recent developments in mathematical aspects of relativistic fluids: Rough solutions to the relativistic Euler equations

 In order to control $\norm{\partial \Psi}_{L^1_tL^\infty_x}$, the goal will be to use Strichartz estimates suitably adapted to the presence of vorticity, since Strichartz estimates are designed for controlling mixed spacetime norms for wave-like systems and are based on dispersion (recall that $\Psi$ is a wave variable).
 For $\norm{\bar{\partial} \Omega}_{L^1_tL^\infty_x}$, there are no Strichartz estimates (no dispersion for transport equations; recall that $\Omega$ is a transport variable).
 Since $\Omega$ satisfies a div-curl-transport system, we would like to estimate the spatial norm $\norm{\bar{\partial} \Omega}_{L^\infty_x}$ with help of elliptic estimates.
 As stated, however, this is not possible because Calder\'on-Zygmund operators are not bounded in $L^\infty$.
 We can, however, bound $\norm{\bar{\partial} \Omega}_{L^1_tL^\infty_x}$ by the stronger norm $\norm{\bar{\partial} \Omega}_{L^1_t C^{0,\upalpha}_x}$ and for $C^{0,\upalpha}$ elliptic estimates are available. \emph{This explains our H\"older assumptions on the data.}

-Using Cauchy-Schwarz in the time integral, it suffices to bound $\norm{(\partial \Psi, \bar{\partial} \Omega)}_{L^2_t L^\infty_x}$.
+Using Cauchy--Schwarz in the time integral, it suffices to bound $\norm{(\partial \Psi, \bar{\partial} \Omega)}_{L^2_t L^\infty_x}$.
 (In view of the energy formalism, it is more convenient to work in $L^2$ spaces.)
 This will be obtained by improving, for small time, the following bootstrap assumptions:

-where $P_\upnu$ is the Littlewood-Paley projection onto dyadic frequencies and $\updelta_0$ is a small number depending on $\varepsilon$.
+where $P_\upnu$ is the Littlewood--Paley projection onto dyadic frequencies and $\updelta_0$ is a small number depending on $\varepsilon$.
 We can view \eqref{E:Bootstrap_assumption_Psi} as a bootstrap assumption on the wave-part and \eqref{E:Bootstrap_assumption_Omega} as a bootstrap assumption on the transport-part.